 BUS 242.
-PRINCIPLES OF ACCOUNTING II
+PRINCIPLES OF ACCOUNTING II (5 credits)

 This course is a continuation of BUS 241.
-In addition to a study of financial accounting, this course also places emphasis upon management accounting.
+In addition to a study of financial accounting, this course also places emphasis upon managerial accounting.

 BUS 246.
-ACCOUNTING ON THE MICROCOMPUTER
+ACCOUNTING ON THE MICROCOMPUTER (5 credits) PREREQUISITE: BUS 241.